 The spectacular growth of Media and Communication at UC since its introduction fifteen years ago reflects the robust growth of media as a profession and the strength of our internationally recognised faculty.
-UC is ranked in the top 150 universities in the world for Communication and Media Studies (QS World University Rankings by Subject, 2016).

 Unlike other media departments in New Zealand, our curriculum is designed to provide students with a critical understanding of how communication and media work within the broader context of society, power and culture.
 The programme draws on both the arts and social sciences to build a degree that teaches students how to think about media critically and also how to create thoughtful, analytical media content.

 The Media and Communication Department's close relationship with professional media ensures numerous visits by guest speakers from the industry and associated industry organisations.
 Internationally renowned professors from all over the world visit the Department every semester, giving public presentations, research seminars, and guest lectures.
 Some recent fellows came from Cardiff University, University of Florida, George Washington University, University of Helsinki, University of Bradford, and the Danish School of Media and Journalism.
 Many of these collegial partners are also available for mentoring – and are wonderful international contacts for our students.

 Students who wish to major in Media and Communication need to have taken at least two of the three 100-level COMS courses offered: